 Led Zeppelin, Black Sabbath … while you may be a heavy metal fan, your thyroid?
 Not so much.
 That’s because heavy metals, mercury in particular, are chemically similar to iodine — an element the thyroid needs and readily absorbs.
 When metals like mercury take the place of iodine at binding sites, thyroid hormone production grinds to a halt.
 The good news is you can naturally detoxify with fruits that are rich in pectin — a gelatin-like fiber that sticks to toxic compounds in the blood and flushes them out of the body through the urine.
-In fact, citrus pectin increased mercury excretion in the urine by 150 percent within 24 hours of supplementation, according to one study.
+In fact, citrus pectin increased mercury excretion in the urine by 150 percent within 24 hours of supplementation, according to one study in Phytotherapy Research.
 As a weight loss bonus, research shows pectin can limit the amount of fat your cells can absorb.
 You’ll need about four pieces of whole fruit daily to reap the benefits.
 Grapefruits, oranges and peaches are all good sources, but since most pectin is found in the fibrous pith and peel, whole apples are one of the best.

 Your car runs on gasoline, and your thyroid runs on iodine.
 Insufficient levels of the element inhibit the production of metabolism-regulating thyroid hormones; and since your body doesn’t make it, it’s an essential part of your diet.
 That’s why, since 1993, the World Health Organization has supported the iodization of table salt.
 But because recent health headlines have called for the radical reduction of salt intake, some people don’t get enough.
 But you can get your daily dose without ODing on salt; there are other dietary sources of iodine, and seaweed is one of the best.
 Just two tablespoons of brown seaweed, or a few rolls of sushi every week will meet your need.
 And as you nosh on your nori you’ll be blasting fat: Scientists at Newcastle University recently discovered that a compound in seaweed called alginate can suppress the digestion of fat in the gut.